Paramjeet-Lamba/VIsionAi-Image-Recognition-/README.md

-# Image Recognition — Streamlit App Guide
+# Vision Ai - Image Recognition

 This turns your MobileNetV2 image classifier into a two-screen web app: